 Again, there’s no universal law of nature that requires you to have a certain percent of income saved.

 Let’s say you started earning an income around 22, after you graduated college.
 If your main plan is to keep working and earning that paycheck until 70, at which point you’ll retire to a modest life of leisure — well, in that case, the more traditional rule of thumb that says to save 10-15% of your income throughout your working years is probably sufficient.

-It’s also not sufficient for retiring by 60 and fully funding college tuition for two kids and quitting your job at 40 to start your own business and paying for weeklong vacations to Europe each year from now until retirement.
+Saving 15% of your gross income or less, however, is not sufficient for reaching financial freedom in your 40s, 50s, or even 60s.
+Even saving 20 or 25% of your income may not be able to get you there if you want to make earning an income optional by 55 and fully fund college tuition for two kids and quit your job at 40 to start your own business and paying for weeklong vacations to Europe each year from now until retirement.

-Some experts will suggest saving even more.
 Fans of the FIRE movement, for example, tend to cheer for hitting 60-70 percent of income saved.